mbockgeorges/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that deletes all files in the current working directory that end with character ~ Create a script that creates the directories welcome/,welcome/to and welcome/to/school in the current directory Write  a script that lists all the files and directories of the current directory, separed by commas
+Create a script that deletes all files in the current working directory that end with character ~ Create a script that creates the directories welcome/,welcome/to and welcome/to/school in the current directory Write  a script that lists all the files and directories of the current directory, separed by commas Create a magic file school.mgc that can used with command file to detect School data files always containts the string SCHOOL at offset 0